-The team consists of our children’s bereavement workers Sam, Beth and Sally who all have lots of experience in supporting children through difficult times, and are passionate about helping children on their journey of grief.
+The team consists of our Children’s Therapeutic Practitioners, Sally and Sam, who all have lots of experience in supporting children through difficult times, and are passionate about helping children on their journey of grief.

 We have a children’s room and a counselling room (for older children), where we use a variety of therapeutic activities and resources to help children find ways of expressing their feelings and look at coping strategies.

 The support our service provides helps families capture precious memories of the person they love.

 We have remembrance events at the Hospice, which give children the opportunity to meet other children going through a similar situation.
 The memory event offers therapeutic activities that lead into a beautiful remembrance ceremony.